The Alliance Française de San Diego is an Official Exam Center for the TCF certification.

 The TCF (Test de Connaissance du Français) is a French Ministry of Education language certification operated by France Education International.
 It is intended for people 16 years of age or older, for whom French is not their native language, and who wish to have their level of French assessed.
 Your certificate will be valid for 2 years from the date on which the results were issued.
 This date of validity will be indicated on your certificate.

-You have different versions of the TCF:
+We offer the option to take different versions of the TCF:

 -